M.S./Residency Admissions Process

 Requirements for the M.S. program include a bachelor's or a professional degree.

-Application must be completed by January 12, 2013 (this deadline has been extended) , for the Concurrent M.S. and Residency program.
-Applicants will be contacted by January 31, 2013, to set up an on-site interview with residency sites.
+Application must be completed by January 5, 2015, for the Concurrent M.S. and Residency program.
+Applicants will be contacted by January 31, 2015, to set up an on-site interview with residency sites.
 Interviews will be conducted during February/March.

 Step 1: Complete PhORCAS application at http://www.ashp.org/phorcas